-There are two types of Form TD1, Personal Tax Credits Return-federal and provincial or territorial.
+There are two types of Form TD1, Personal Tax Credits Return - federal and provincial or territorial.
 Both forms, once completed, are used to determine the amount of federal and provincial or territorial tax to deduct from the income an individual receives in a year.

 Individuals who will receive salary, wages, commissions, employment insurance benefits, pensions, or other remuneration must fill out a federal Form TD1 and, if more than the basic personal amount is claimed, a provincial or territorial Form TD1.
-For Quebec, see "Employment in Quebec" on this page.
+For Quebec, see "Employment in Quebec" on page 139 [on this page].